Adding/Removing a Course for the Human Diversity Requirement

 Submitting a course or non-course based activity to fulfill the Human Diversity baccalaureate requirement for graduation:

 - The Human Diversity Application must be approved by the respective college’s curriculum committee.
-If the area submitting the application has no college (e.g., Center for Black Studies), the application is submitted to the Baccalaureate Council by sending it to the Catalog Editor/Curriculum Coordinator.
+If the area submitting the application has no college (e.g., Center for Black Studies), the application will be routed to the Baccalaureate Council once submitted.

 - Applications for satisfaction of the Human Diversity (HD) requirement must be submitted within the first four weeks following the end of the semester in which the student completed the co-curricular learning experience.
 For graduating seniors, applications must be submitted no later than two weeks prior to graduation.